 Tips for Cat Aggression

-Why is my Cat Being Aggressive?
+Why is my Cat Aggressive?

 Always talk to your veterinarian first before attempting to solve the issue on your own.
-Since there are different factors that may lead to aggression, it’s important for your veterinarian to rule out any medical problems.
-Once your cat has been properly evaluated and all underlying medical factors are ruled out, the next step is to identify what is contributing to the aggressive behavior.
-During this process it is important to take your time and remain patient.
+Since different factors may lead to aggression, your veterinarian needs to rule out any medical problems.
+Once your cat has been adequately evaluated, and all underlying therapeutic factors are ruled out, the next step is to identify what is contributing to the aggressive behavior.
+During this process, it is essential to take your time and remain patient.